The Jaeger-LeCoultre Manufacture

 May 17, 2010

 In March, a day before Baselworld started, I had the opportunity to visit and tour one of my favorite manufactures, Jaeger-LeCoultre.
-About an hour outside of Geneva, in the french speaking part of Swtizerland, Jaeger-LeCoultre is situated in "the cradle of fine watchmaking" – the Vallee de Joux.
+About an hour outside of Geneva, in the French-speaking part of Swtitzerland, Jaeger-LeCoultre is situated in "the cradle of fine watchmaking" – the Vallee de Joux.
 Along with Jaeger-LeCoultre, the Joux Vallée is home to some of the world's top haute horology manufactures, including Audemars Piguet, Blancpain, Breguet, Frederic Piguet and more.
 In fact, on the way to the Jaeger-LeCoultre factory, coming from Geneva, you actually drive by Audemars Piguet and Frederic Piguet manufactures, which are all within minutes of each other.
 The Vallée de Joux consists of 10 villages in a valley of the Jura mountains.

 After arriving in La Sentier, I met with Jaeger-LeCoultre Product Manager, Marc Menant to begin a tour of the factory.
 We toured the design, assembly, after-sales service departments first.
 Then we toured numerous departments which manufactured all the parts needed to produce a watch.
 We then toured the ATMOS department, which was filled with shelves of the ATMOS clocks.
-After that we visited the a department that consisted of handful enamel painters, hand engravers and other watch artists.
+Following that, we visited a department that consisted of a handful enamel painters, hand engravers and other watch artists.
 Finally, we viewed some of the most important museum pieces and then the new timepieces from SIHH, including the Master Compressor Extreme LAB 2

 This unique safe is part of a 3-piece collector's set (shown here) that includes the Hybris Mechanica à Grande Sonnerie, the Gyrotourbillon Mechanica and the Reverso Mechanica à Tryptique.
 These are three of Jaeger-LeCoultre's most complicated timepieces.